ahzia/hey-buddy/README.md

 - **Friendly**: Casual, includes emojis and jokes to make learning fun.
 - **Professional**: Formal and precise, perfect for a serious learning environment.

-Sure, here is the corrected `README.md` starting from the Installation section:

 ## Installation 🛠️

 To get started with Hey Buddy, follow these simple steps: